re-rxjs/react-rxjs.org/docs/coreConcepts.md

 // Logs "hello!" followed by 0 1 2 3 4
 ```

-Not only that, but even if the observable doesn't complete, for every new subscription it will run the side effect again.
+Not only that, but they are unicast: A new subscription is created for every new observer.

 ```ts
 import { interval } from "rxjs";